 Partnering efforts should not be limited to the solutions you take to market.
 You should also seek out opportunities become a component of another vendor’s solution set.
 An indirect approach to the market through a channel can lead to rapid revenue growth.
 Much as with traditional product management, success in solutions marketing will come from adherence to a methodology.

-With the growing trend towards solution-oriented approaches such as BPO and SaaS in the technology sector, every vendor should begin to develop a strategy for solutions.
+With the growing trend towards solution-oriented approaches such as BPO and SaaS in the technology sector, every vendor should begin to develop a strategy for solutions success.
 Start with a customer-oriented approach based upon real world examples that avoids inside out thinking.
 Partner and exploit your services organization to strive for an end-to-end business solution.